Updated: April 15, 2022

 What are Site, Browser, and Server Caches?

 It’s helpful to demystify what site, browser, and server caches are before breaking each of them down by their differences.
-Knowing what they are helps to make their differences more pronounced.
+Knowing what they are can help to make their differences more pronounced.

 What follows are details on each of these types of caches.

 What is a Site Cache (or Page Cache)?

-A site cache, or also known as an HTTP or page cache, is a system that temporarily stores data such as web pages, images, and similar media content when a web page is loaded for the first time.
+A site cache, also known as an HTTP or page cache, is a system that temporarily stores data such as web pages, images, and similar media content when a web page is loaded for the first time.